vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/dyYpLxo/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

+We already encountered this with wrapping - items shrink only to certain degree, so they can still fit their content.
+After that point, these items will overflow unless you specify wrapping.

-There is one more notable difference.
+There is one more notable difference between `flex-grow` and `flex-shrink`.
 In addition to ratios (same as with growing), **the base size of each item is considered when determining how much each item will shrink**.
 This means even if the `flex-shrink` value is the same, bigger items will shrink more than smaller items.

 In other words, larger items  (which are able to shrink more) will shrink faster than smaller items (which have limited space left for shrinking).